oblivious-file-sharing/libristretto-elgamal/README.md

 ### ◆ Our solution ###

-We can adopt Karosawa encryption to construct a compact encryption for long messages.
+We can adopt Kurosawa encryption to construct a compact encryption for long messages.
 In our solution, the public key is no longer one point Q, but a sequence of points `Q_1`, `Q_2`, ..., `Q_n`, sampled independently; the private key is also now a sequence of scalar values.

 Now, suppose that we have a long message, the encoding of which comprises n points.
-We can sample one random value r and encrypt the message in the Karosawa's manner, as if each point of the public key is for an independent receiver.
+We can sample one random value r and encrypt the message in the Kurosawa's manner, as if each point of the public key is for an independent receiver.

 The resultant encryption scheme has `1 + 1/n` ciphertext expansion, a roughly reduction by half.
 By setting `n = 59`, we have a ciphertext of 60 points, not 118 points in the traditional ElGamal encryption.

 ### ◆ Security proof ###

-Our solution is a direct result of Karosawa encryption, so the security proof of Karosawa encryption applies to our method.
+Our solution is a direct result of Kurosawa encryption, so the security proof of Kurosawa encryption applies to our method.

 In addition, Bellare, Boldyreva, and Staddon have a generalized analysis of randomness re-use.
-ElGamal encryption, which Karosawa encryption is constructed from, is one of the encryption schemes that remain secure in the randomness re-using setting.
+ElGamal encryption, which Kurosawa encryption is constructed from, is one of the encryption schemes that remain secure in the randomness re-using setting.

 We still provide a game-based security proof for reference, which is available here: [link](https://github.com/oblivious-file-sharing/compact_elgamal_security_proof).